miotech/kun-scheduler/docs/docs/quick-start.md

 IMAGE_REMOTE_ORG=miotechoss/
 ```
 Alternatively, you can build image on your local by embedded *Dockerfile* in each following module:

 #####  kun-data-discovery
-This is a data discovery module including the following features:

 ```bash
 ./gradlew kun-data-discovery:bootJar